sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-7(Ansible)/ansible.md

 ### Ansible Playbook

 - Playbook is a file where we define the tasks that we want to run on the remote servers.
-- Playbook is written in YAML syntax.
+The playbook is written in YAML syntax.

 ### Example of a playbook